 Typically, when you make the decision to travel full-time, that means that you have to quit your full-time job.
 But if you work in an industry that utilizes telecommunications, you might have the opportunity to keep your full-time job and just work remotely.

 For instance, call center jobs have plenty of remote work opportunities.
-And that applies to any industry, whether it’s insurance, banking, or information technology… As long as you have access to the internet, a laptop, and a phone, you can work remotely from anywhere.
+And that applies to any industry, whether it’s insurance, banking, teaching English with these online TEFL certificates or information technology… As long as you have access to the internet, a laptop, and a phone, you can work remotely from anywhere.

 Check with your human resources department to see what remote work opportunities are available for you.